bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 strain reflects the overall completeness of the estimated gene content for that strain.
-Indeed, across benchmark genomes, we found a strong correlation between the fraction of species marker genes and the F1 score (⍴ = 0.60, p &lt; 1e-10).
-As expected, this appears to be driven primarily by a strong association with the recall (⍴ = 0.63, p &lt;
+Indeed, across benchmark genomes, we found a strong correlation between the fraction of species marker genes and the F1 score (⍴ = 0.60, p < 1e-10).
+As expected, this appears to be driven primarily by a strong association with the recall (⍴ = 0.63, p < 1e-10); a weaker correlation was found with the precision (⍴ = 0.34, p
-1e-10); a weaker correlation was found with the precision (⍴ = 0.34, p
+< 1e-3).
+Second, for strains suffering from low signal-to-noise, such
-&lt; 1e-3).
-Second, for strains suffering from low signal-to-noise, such as those at low sequencing depths, the depth ratio of assigned genes will be more variable.
+as those at low sequencing depths, the depth ratio of assigned genes will be more variable.
 We, therefore, calculated a noise index
 reflecting: the standard deviation across all assigned genes of the log10-transformed depth ratio.
-For this score, we found a negative correlation with the F1 score (⍴ = -0.68, p &lt; 1e-10), this time driven by an association with the precision (⍴ = -0.58, p &lt; 1e-9) as well as recall (⍴ = -0.53, p &lt; 1e-8).
-In our benchmark, the 22 strains with &lt; 95% species marker genes or a noise index &gt; 0.25 had substantially lower F1 scores than those that passed this quality control (median of 0.83 versus 0.92, p &lt; 1e-5 by MWU test).
+For this score, we found a negative correlation with the F1 score (⍴ = -0.68, p < 1e-10), this time driven by an association with the precision (⍴ = -0.58, p < 1e-9) as well as recall (⍴ = -0.53, p < 1e-8).
+In our benchmark, the 22 strains with < 95% species marker genes or a noise index > 0.25 had substantially lower F1 scores than those that passed this quality control (median of 0.83 versus 0.92, p < 1e-5 by MWU test).
 We propose using these two criteria together in order to exclude inferred strains with lower accuracy gene content estimates.